timtouch/Revature-Notes/Other Tips/README.md

         - Brute force it, then talk about how you'd improve that
     - Talk about how you'd do it from a high level
         - Show the entire thing from front to back
-- How did you $TECHNOLOGY in the project?
+- How did you use $TECHNOLOGY in the project?
     - Talk about what you used it for and how you used it.
 Talk about $TECHNOLOGY as if you are teaching it.
     - Should be able to discuss about different frameworks
 - Video Call